-Violence is a plague in the lives of many transgender and gender-nonconforming (TGNC) people, with hate-motivated beatings and murders very common, often involving extra cruelty.
-According to the National Coalition of Anti-Violence Programs, 44% of reported hate murders in 2010 were committed against transgender women.
-This terror-by-example causes the kind of fear that sends people underground, away from community services and support.
+Violence is a plague in the lives of many transgender and gender-nonconforming (TGNC) people, with hate-motivated beatings and murders very common and often involving extra cruelty.
+According to the National Coalition of Anti-Violence Programs, 72% of reported hate murders against LGBT people and those living with HIV in 2013 were committed against transgender women, with 67% against transgender women of color.
+This terror-by-example creates the kind of fear that sends people underground, away from community services and support.

 (To read our FAQ on this issue, click here.)

-In recent years, the rash of murders has prompted an international outcry and since 1998 has been marked annually around the world on Transgender Day of Remembrance (November 20th).
-Also, following years of grassroots campaigning, a U.S. federal hate crimes law now covers TGNC victims as well.
+In recent years, the rash of murders has prompted an outcry.
+Since 1998, November 20th has been marked annually around the world as Transgender Day of Remembrance.
+Following years of grassroots campaigning, a U.S. federal hate crimes law now covers TGNC victims.
 And protests against police brutality are beginning to bring changes in a few major American cities.

-Nonetheless, continued reports about TGNC people being degraded, physically assaulted, and sexually abused while under arrest have caused concern.
+Nonetheless, there are continued reports about TGNC people being degraded, physically assaulted or sexually abused while under arrest.
 These harken back to one of the first and most high-profile campaigns to hold police accountable for anti-transgender violence: the murder case of transgender teen Brandon Teena.
 In 2001, the Nebraska Supreme Court held a local sheriff liable for both his own abusive treatment of Teena and his failure to protect him from murder after his rapists threatened his life.
 (Lambda Legal argued the case on appeal.)

-Our FAQ on anti-TGNC violence describes current battles against anti-TGNC violence and mentions a variety of ways to connect with advocates and services, whether participating in a Transgender Day of Remembrance or Transgender Pride event in your community; helping establish TGNC-friendly police policies; or reaching out for legal advice or support through Lambda Legal’s Help Desk at 866-542-8336 or www.lambdalegal.org/help.
+Our FAQ on anti-TGNC violence describes current battles against anti-TGNC violence and mentions a variety of ways to connect with advocates and services, whether participating in community events; helping establish TGNC-friendly police policies; or reaching out for legal advice or support through Lambda Legal’s Help Desk at 866-542-8336 or www.lambdalegal.org/help.

 Lourdes Ashley Hunter, 35